 Cake pops are basically little cake balls on lollipop sticks, coated in candy melts or chocolate.
 The cake balls usually consist of crumbled sponge cake mixed with frosting such as buttercream.

-However, you can also use balls of cookie dough, brownie, or other great treats and fillings to make your cake pops.
+However, you can also use balls of cookie dough, brownies, or other great treats and fillings to make your cake pops.

 ✏️ Making a tasty and easy recipe